lethang7794/aws-sa-associate-saac03/0000-notes/0800-VIRTUAL_PRIAVTE_CLOUD_VPC.md

 ![Alt text](<images/Screenshot 2023-10-04 at 16.25.14 - [ASSOCIATESHARED]_Network_Address_Translation_(NAT.png>)
 NAT Gateways run from a public subnet, uses Elastic IPs

-> What level of resilient NAT Gateway is?
+> [!NOTE] What level of resilient NAT Gateway is?
 >
 > NAT Gateway is an AZ resilient service.

-> How to have the region resilience for NAT Gateways?
+> [!NOTE] How to have the region resilience for NAT Gateways?
 >
 > NATGW in each AZ, and Route Tables in each AZ targets that NATGW.